 Is it worth anchoring large safes with heavy weight?

 Not only is it worth it, but you actually have to mount the safe to the structural elements of the building.
-Firstly, according to European standard EN 1143-1, physical mounting of the safe is necessary for any safe weighing less than 1,000 kg, a weight rarely found in safes on the civilian market.
+Firstly, according to European EN 1143-1 standard, physical mounting of the safe is necessary for any safe weighing less than 1,000 kg, a weight rarely found in safes on the civilian market.
 Secondly, permanently mounting the safe by drilling into the floor or load-bearing wall significantly reduces the risk of the safe, even a heavy one, being carried away.
 We know of cases in the industry where safes weighing up to several hundred kilograms have been taken away from the scene of a burglary, so any way of improving security is worth considering.

-One of the popular questions regarding the dilemma of where to install a safe in a house is: how do you hide a safe from a burglar?
+One of the popular questions regarding the dilemma of where to put a safe in a house is: how do you conceal a safe from a burglar?
 Hiding a safe can indeed be an element in reducing the risk of theft, provided, however, that it does not force you to compromise being too rotten.
-Wall safes have their advantages, but remember that a wall safe will always be objectively weaker than a similar sized free-standing safe in the same burglary rating.
+Wall safes have their advantages, but remember that such a safe will always be objectively weaker than a similar sized free-standing safe in the same burglary rating.
 So if concealing a safe in your house or flat is a priority, consider freestanding safes first when planning your purchase.

 When choosing where you want to install the safe in your home, consider that the fewer people around you who know about the safe, the better.
 Therefore, if strangers frequent your home, take care to place it where it will not be conspicuous.